 Downsides include that with such a low deposit, it may end up costing the first-home buyer more than if they’d gone the traditional route and saved 20 per cent deposit.
 How much more?
 According to Canstar, based on a $400,000 borrowed over a 30-year loan at an average owner-occupier interest rate, the extra expense could be as much as $61,055.
 This is due to a longer term for the loan thanks to having a larger amount to pay off, potentially higher interest rate due to perceived risk, and additional costs from the lender.

 Another downside if you’re buying an existing property is the eligibility criteria includes a property price cap.
 Higher for capital city properties and lower for regional properties, but if the current rate of price growth continues, those caps will force first home buyers to the outer fringes of the city.
-Here’s a link to help you identify the price cap for your area.

 Here’s the upside.
 The FHLDS gets young buyers into their own home sooner.
 How much sooner?
 It could be as much as four years and four months sooner, based on a comparison of saving 20 per cent deposit for a $400,000 property on an average Australian wage.